AndreKinyua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds permissions to all subdirectories for everyone
+Script that creates directory with permissions 751